-PPT2005LEC - Turbine Engine Fundamentals Lecture | 3 Semester Credits (68.5 Didactic Hours) Corequisite: PPT2005LAB turbine section, and the exhaust and reverser sections, as well as an in-depth study of auxiliary power units.
+PPT2005LEC - Turbine Engine Fundamentals Lecture | 3 Semester Credits (68.5 Didactic Hours)

+This course studies turbine engine theory of operation as it applies to turbojet, turboprop, and turbofan engines.
+The course covers in depth the compressor section, diffuser section, combustion section, turbine section, and the exhaust and reverser sections, as well as an in-depth study of auxiliary power units.
 Upon successful completion of this course, students should be able to explain the theory of operation of turbine engines and auxiliary power units.